aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_rootfs.md

       --helm-values strings              specify paths to override the Helm values.yaml files -h, --help                             help for rootfs
-      --ignore-policy string             specify the Rego file path to evaluate each vulnerability --ignore-unfixed                   display only fixed vulnerabilities
+      --ignore-policy string             specify the Rego file path to evaluate each vulnerability --ignore-status strings            comma-separated list of vulnerability status to ignore (unknown,not_affected,affected,fixed,under_investigation,will_not_fix,fix_deferred,end_of_life)
+      --ignore-unfixed                   display only fixed vulnerabilities
       --ignored-licenses strings         specify a list of license to ignore --ignorefile string                specify .trivyignore file (default ".trivyignore")